 What Happens During Surgery?

-Next, a small incision will be made near your belly button.
+Next, a small cut will be made near your belly button.
 The laparoscope is placed through this incision and is connected to a video camera.
 The image your surgeon sees in the laparoscope is projected onto video monitors placed near the operating table.

-Before starting the surgery, the surgeon will take a thorough look at your abdominal cavity to make sure the laparoscopy procedure will be safe for you.
+Before the surgery, the surgeon will take a thorough look at your abdominal cavity to make sure the laparoscopy procedure will be safe for you.
 If the surgeon sees scar tissue, infection, or abdominal disease, the procedure will not be continued.

 What Happens After Surgery?